Google GCP-AGWA Certification Exam Syllabus

 - Removing connected applications and sites.

-Managing endpoints (10% of the exam)
+Managing browsers and endpoints (~10% of the exam)

 Managing mobile devices.
 Considerations include: - Determining when to use a basic, advanced, or third-party mobile management solution.